-Depending on his education, ability, and drive, the technician can advance, through experience and further study, from routine mechanical functions to repair, troubleshooting, assisting in design, and design itself.
+Depending on ability, and drive, the technician can advance to repair, troubleshooting, and assisting in design.
 Each of these goals is achieved by combining the technician's general background with specific knowledge about the system apparatus, as follows.

-The plant maintenance engineering technician's work consists principally of routine mechanical functions, but also requires the ability to visualize functions or malfunctions of various mechanisms.
-The work consists of checking out equipment prior to operation, calibrating equipment in operation, rebuilding equipment using standard replacement parts, mounting, interconnecting equipment from blueprints, and the performance of regular, mechanical functions requiring the use of tools (screwdriver, wrench, pliers, electrical drill, soldering iron).
+The plant maintenance engineering technician's work consists principally of mechanical functions, but also requires the ability to visualize functions or malfunctions of various mechanisms.
+The work consists of checking out equipment prior to operation, calibrating equipment in operation, rebuilding equipment using standard replacement parts, mounting, interconnecting equipment from blueprints, and the performance of mechanical functions requiring the use of tools (screwdriver, wrench, pliers, electrical drill, soldering iron).
 Ability to read both instrumentation and electronic schematic diagrams is necessary.

 As for the repair instrumentation technician, his primary functions are determining the causes of malfunctioning and instituting necessary repairs.
 Such repairs usually involve individual pieces of equipment variables such as pressure, flow, temperature, motion, force, and chemical composition, using hand-tools, and precision instruments.
 Disassembles malfunctioning instruments, and examines and tests mechanism and circuitry for defects.
 Troubleshooting equipment in or out of control system and replaces or repairs defective parts.
 Reassembles instrument and tests assembly for conformance with specifications, using instruments such as potentiometer, resistance bridge, manometer, and pressure gauge.
-Inspects instruments periodically and makes minor calibra petroletion adjustments to insure functioning within specified standards.
+Inspects instruments periodically and makes minor calibrations to insure functioning within specified standards.
 May adjust and repair final control mechanisms such as automatically controlled valves or positioners.